MakisH/cwipi/doc/sphinx/source/new_cwipi/concepts.rst

 .. _concepts:

-This section aims to underline the structure of a coupling set up in this new version of CWIPI.
+This section underlines the structure of a coupling setup in this new version of CWIPI.
 The concepts will be detailed working with the following coupling scheme:

 .. image:: ./images/schema_basic_coupling.svg